 Pressure to conform

-There are still many people who believe it is unacceptable for a woman to have a paid job outside the home: 20% of men and 14% of women globally, to be exact.
+The ILO-Gallup survey from 2016 revealed that there are still many people who believe it is unacceptable for a woman to have a paid job outside the home: 20% of men and 14% of women globally, to be exact.
 Many women reported that their immediate family disapproved of their decisions to work outside the home.

 Bridging the gap

 The principle of equal remuneration for work of equal value must be protected in law and promoted in practice.
 Improved wage transparency and gender-neutral job evaluation can help achieve this end, in addition to strengthening existing systems such as minimum wages and collective bargaining.